Hat-trick hero Havertz dusts off the cobwebs to kickstart Chelsea career | Goal.com

 "Kai has come here to be a huge talent for this team and we just need to get him fit and ready, and then the position will become very clear.”

-Havertz was the clear star attraction on a night where most eyes were on fringe players who were aiming to show Lampard why they deserve to start against West Brom in the Premier League on Saturday.
+Havertz was the clear star attraction on a night where most eyes were on fringe players who were aiming to show Lampard why they deserve to start against West Bromwich Albion in the Premier League on Saturday.

 One of those was Hudson-Odoi, but the England international could not shine as brightly as his new, expensive team-mate.